TruncatedDinoSour/armour/doc/d/SNAPI-0.md

 ## Performance and security

-The protocol works on pDB, so it's not fast as a whole entity.
+The protocol works on pDB, so it is not fast as a whole entity.
 Although, as a protocol, it uses ChaCha20-Poly1305 encryption algorithm and BLAKE2-family hashing algorithms, meaning it is pretty fast and efficient.

 Security-wise, it is a pretty secure protocol, although may be a bit tricky to implement due to requirements of